 He lowered his blade already slightly out of breath.
 The skull felt like it was trying to chew its way from the bag he’d dropped it in.
 Mortrissant brought it to his ear and listened; he was a reasonable man.
 If there were another way he’d take it.
-Besides, the blow that should have severed the girl’s neck had met nothing but empty air.

 Mortrissant blinked and joints popped in his back as he straightened up.
-The skull was bouncing around so much now it felt like it was on the verge of breaking free, and Mortrissant was tempted to tell her to shut up, but it’s pointless.
+The skull was bouncing around so much now it felt like it was on the verge of breaking free, and Mortrissant was tempted to tell it to shut up, but it’s pointless.
 She never listened before.

 ‘You never asked what my ‘pprenticeship was,’ say’s the girl.
 ‘Or why they want to use me as a gift.’

-She pulls something from behind her wedding gown that gleams in the faint light.
+She pulled something from behind her wedding gown that gleams in the faint light.
 He should have seen it coming.
 It wasn’t like the townsfolk were going to sacrifice one of their innocents was it?

 ‘Give it back,’ says Mortrissant.